See here for the current or recent model call.

-I’m looking for people who can be models and locations for shoots.
+I’m looking for people who can be models mainly for product and travel shoots.
 Requirements are:

 - Males, females, and couples